 Also dotted along the coastline on Harris are deserted villages where the inhabitants have long gone and left are the ruins of a bygone day.
 As well as being wildlife havens, these special places offer total solitude and escape from the modern world.

 Most of these villages and beaches are accessible by foot, the nearest beaches can be seen from the cottages and less than 10 minutes walk away.
-Mountain bikes in the cottages are for your use during your stay which will enable you to make the most of this spectacular scenery at a more leisurely pace.
+Road bikes in the cottages are for your use during your stay which will enable you to make the most of this spectacular scenery at a more leisurely pace.

 There are plenty of opportunities, during your holiday, to fish for Brown/ Sea Trout and Salmon.
 It is advisable to contact the estate in advance of your stay .
+Details are in the cottages.

 Isle of Harris Distillery